-Good Shepherd Care Center is an average-sized non-profit facility in Versailles, Missouri.
-This nursing home turns out to be a quality facility, with an overall grade of B. You could certainly do much worse than this facility.
-The best part of this nursing home's impressive report card was its inspection rating.
-We discuss inspections in the next section
+Good Shepherd Care Center is located in Versailles, Missouri, a city with 6,797 people.
+This nursing home turns out to be a decent facility, with an overall grade of B-.
+You can certainly do worse than this nursing home.
+One of the major highlights of this facility's report card is its stellar inspection rating, which you can find in the next section.

 Good Shepherd Care Center